gclef-cmu/15798-f25/activities/index.md

 - You will have 30m to complete the quiz
 - You may bring as many sheets of paper as you want, though you may not use electronic devices during the quiz
 - Quizzes will contain a mixture of multiple choice and short answer questions
-- We will not offer make-up quizzes except in the case of illness, CMU-approved accomodations, or other extenuating circumstances
+- We will not offer make-up quizzes except in the case of doctor-verified illness, CMU-approved accomodations, or other extenuating circumstances

 ## Final Project